-Waveform A/B: Selects the waveform (Sine, Saw, Pulse or Triangle).
+Waveform A/B: Sets the waveform (Sine, Saw, Pulse, Triangle, Noise).

 Pitch A/B: Shifts the frequency up or down in semitones by a maximum of two octaves.

 Tune A/B: Fine tuning in cents of plus/minus one semitone.